Wrist Game or Crying Shame: Omega Ploprof

 A funny thing happened this past Summer.
 Robert-Jan scored a nice deal and bought a steel Omega Ploprof.
 He then proceeded to bring it on his holidays in France.
 Let’s hope he didn’t wear any inappropriate bathing attire, but let’s also hope he wore some bathing attire.
 Whatever happened on the coast of France, it seems that RJ made the Ploprof one of his most worn watches this Summer.
 Let’s hope it stays that way and he doesn’t decide to boost it like today’s seller.

 Today’s steel Omega Ploprof comes via Chrono24 and hails from the country where Sunday window shopping is a national pastime: Germany.
-The owner took a host of sweet photos of his 2011-ish Ploprof that seemingly comes with all the kit.
+The owner took a host of sweet photos of his 2011-ish Ploprof that seemingly comes with all the kit (the watch and photos are the property of the seller).
 It’s even on the desirable mesh steel bracelet in lieu of the less expensive rubber strap.
 Inside this kraken is Omega’s co-axial chronometer-certified 8500 automatic.
 Other niceties are a well-hidden helium valve on the opposite side of the bezel lock.
 That valve will undoubtedly aid you as you participate in the all-too-common activity of saturation diving at a maximum of 1200 meters.
 The cool thing is that this exceptional-looking piece comes in at $5,419 and that represents a healthy discount versus retail .
 The question is whether you think this Ploprof is worth rescuing and letting loose in the ocean or if it belongs at port.